A despondent man sits before a large, luminous forest painting in a dark room.

 Tetelestai Recovery

-Mastering Controlling Emotions: A Biblical Perspective
+Mastering Emotions That Control Us: A Biblical Perspective

 We know that our emotions can be a powerful force that affects us, body, mind, and soul.
 We also know that Jesus has made a way to escape being controlled by our feelings, which can range from pesky to obsessive or even frightening.
 We are told in the Word that we have been made the righteousness of God in Christ.
 This flies in the face of feelings that indicate something is wrong with us.
 Our feelings are no match for the Word of God.
 If the Creator of the Universe says we are righteous, then our emotions have no right to dispute it.